FAQs for VirusScan Enterprise 8.x

 - Windows Performance Monitoring Tool (XPerf)

 In Microsoft Vista and newer operating systems, Microsoft has provided a powerful tool that can give very detailed information about a performance problem, including the API that is being called the most.
 Vendors can use this information typically at an engineering/development level where symbols files for source code are accessible.
-This helps understand more clearly what code paths are being exercised.Intel Security advises you work with Technical Support if your performance issues have not been addressed after following these steps.
+This helps understand more clearly what code paths are being exercised.Customers are advised to work with Technical Support if your performance issues have not been addressed after following these steps.

 Why is Access Protection / Buffer Overflow Protection still enabled when disabling the On-Access Scanner?